Is English Still the ‘Lingua Franca’ of the Internet?

-Consumers invest far more trust, and spend more, on sites that literally speak their preferred language.
+Customers invest far more trust in, and spend more on, sites that literally speak their preferred language.

-Twenty years ago, researchers determined that about 80% of the Internet’s content was published in English.
-At the time, this wasn’t particularly surprising; the Internet was initially developed in the U.S. and UK, and most of its original content was written for users based in those countries.
-The mature infrastructures in these markets also helped ensure a rapid civilian adoption of the Internet.
-This further fueled the language’s representation in online content.
+Twenty years ago, researchers determined that about 80% of the Internet’s content was published in English—not surprising, given that the Internet was initially developed in the U.S. and UK, and was rapidly adopted in those countries.

 That Was Then, This Is Now

-Why are English-only sites for global markets a no-go in today’s online marketplace?
-For starters, international Internet access continues to skyrocket, which has greatly influenced Internet content.
-This year, the number of Internet users worldwide hit 3.5 billion, an astonishing 58% increase from 2.21 billion in 2015.
-Much of this growth is happening in emerging markets, where English is spoken as a secondary or tertiary language.
-(Or in some countries, barely at all.)
+The dramatic increase in Internet access over the past decade has greatly influenced online content.
+The number of Internet users worldwide is around 3.6 billion, up nearly 60% from the 2.21 billion users reported in 2015.
+Much of this growth is happening in emerging markets, where English is spoken as a secondary language, if at all.

 Social media usage is sky-high in global markets where English isn’t spoken widely.